hiuhin12/Insurance_Cross-Sell_Prediction_Website/README.md

 1. **Source Code**
    - **Python**: The source code for data analysis and machine learning models is implemented in Python.
 This includes notebooks and scripts for data preprocessing, clustering algorithms (K-Means, K-Means++, K-Medoids), and visualization.
      - **Files:**
-       - `fullcode.ipynb`: Contains the complete Python code for exploratory data analysis, data pre-processing, determining the optimal number of clusters, standard K-Means clustering, K-Means++ clustering, K-Medoids clustering, and evaluating the clustering performance.
+       - `Fullcode.ipynb`: Contains the complete Python code for exploratory data analysis, data pre-processing, determining the optimal number of clusters, standard K-Means clustering, K-Means++ clustering, K-Medoids clustering, and evaluating the clustering performance.

 2. **Power BI Files**
    - **Files:**
-     - `stock_product_category.pbix`: This dashboard displays stock quantity over time and analyzes inventory levels by product category.
+     - `Product_dashboard.pbix`: This dashboard displays stock quantity over time and analyzes inventory levels by product category.
-     - `sale.pbix`: This dashboard focuses on analyzing sales quantity and total cost, as well as sales quantity by product category.
+     - `Sale_dashboard.pbix`: This dashboard focuses on analyzing sales quantity and total cost, as well as sales quantity by product category.
-     - `kmeans++ insight.pbix`: This dashboard provides insights from K-Means++ clustering, including analysis of product clusters based on sales quantity, stock quantity, and total cost.
+     - `Kmeans_plus_insight_dashboard.pbix`: This dashboard provides insights from K-Means++ clustering, including analysis of product clusters based on sales quantity, stock quantity, and total cost.

 3. **Report Files**
    - **Files:** `sửa.docx`, `sửa.pdf`